SINTEF/dlite/README.md

 Note that we in this case have to define the environment variable `DLITE_STORAGES` in order to let dlite find the metadata we stored in 'Person.json'.
-There are ways to avoid that, e.g. by hardcoding the metadata in C using `dlite-codegen -f c-source` or in the C program explicitely load 'Person.json' before 'homes.json'.
+There are ways to avoid this, e.g. by hardcoding the metadata in C using `dlite-codegen -f c-source` or in the C program explicitely load 'Person.json' before 'homes.json'.